Bundle-specific Tractogram Distribution Estimation Using Higher-order Streamline Differential Equation: Experiments

 \subsection{ISMRM 2015 Tractography Challenge data}

 In this section, we evaluate the performance of the BTD on the ISMRM 2015 Challenge data, which simulates the shape and complexity of 25 well-known in vivo fiber bundles.
 The dataset has 32 gradient directions, a b-value of 1000 $s/m{m^2}$, and 2$mm$ isotropic voxels.
 The dataset is denoised and corrected for distortions using MRtrix3 ($dwidenoise$ and $dwipreproc$).
-The tractography parameters are as follows: The min-separation angle is $30_0$, the step size is 0.2$mm$, and the minimum length of any track is more than 50 $mm$.
+The tractography parameters are as follows: i) iFOD2: \textit{maximum angle} = $30^{0}$, \textit{step size} = 0.2, \textit{cutoff} = 0.1, \textit{minimum length} = 50; ii) SD\_Stream: \textit{maximum angle} = $60^{0}$, \textit{step size} = 0.3, \textit{cutoff} = 0.1, \textit{minimum length} = 75; iii) UKF: \textit{seedingFA} = 0.06, \textit{stoppingFA} = 0.05, \textit{stoppingThreshold} = 0.06, \textit{Qm} = 0.001, and \textit{Ql} = 50.
+The start and end point of our proposed BTD use the officially provided ground truth.
 FODs are performed by standard constrained spherical deconvolution (CSD) in MRtrix for iFOD2 and SD\_Stream, and the UKF uses a two-tensor model.

 We selected the corticospinal tract (CST) as an example to test the algorithms.
 The CST has the features of large fanning and long range.
 The anatomy of CST is well known from the brainstem to the precentral gyrus~\cite{52}.
 The bundle masks are the voxels that ground truth fibers pass through after dilatation.
 In Fig.~\ref{fig:7}, we exhibit the details of the CST near area 4t (yellow boxes) and another regions (green boxes)(Brainetome regions~\cite{54}).
 Tractometer metrics with VC, OR, and OL for left and right CST are presented in Table.~\ref{tab:4}.